apache/thrift/lib/cpp/README.md

 To generate .lib or .a library uncomment CONFIG += staticlib inside the .pro file.
 The port is based on TQtcpSocket class.
 Currently it only supports TBinaryProtocol and TCompactProtocol.
 The TQtcpSocket is not tested for server or SSL usage.
+##Dependencies
+Currently it only depends on boost, set the path inside the .pro file.
+For android you do not need to have boost compiled for android, since it needs header only libraries which seems to work as it is.
+## Linking Against Thrift Qt
+On your Android .pro add the library using ANDROID_EXTRA_LIBS += path_to_lib/liblibthrift.so